 We all celebrate the holidays with a particular reason in mind, be it our religious convocation, an excuse to show appreciation for friends and loved ones, or just to get in touch with the goodwill of the season.
-Being one of the rare times of the year when it becomes easier to work quite hard, all of the joy as a known outcome, it’s also a time that our thoughts lead from the sweetness to the bitterness of life.
+As we strive to be a more thoughtful gift giver to our friends and family members, it’s also a time that our thoughts lead from the sweetness to the bitterness of life.

-We have so much, yet so many are unable to give their families the basic necessities.
+We may realize how fortunate we are, yet so many are unable to give their families the basic necessities.
 There are children starving or lacking potable water in all corners of the world.
 Abused animals are facing overcrowded, deplorable living situations.
+There are environmental issues that urgently need our attention.
 The list goes on and on.

 The empowering part is – you can help!

 There are ways, big and small, to interweave the joys of the holiday with the humble glow of humanitarian help, all while touching the part of your child’s brain and heart and imparting the true meaning underlying the “stuff” of the season.

 Every community has opportunities to give back.
 It may involve giving directly to families in need, or through a local shelter (homeless, abused women and children, or animal), trustworthy humanitarian organization, or church.

 If you’re not sure where to start, keep your eyes peeled for a community bulletin board at the post office while sending packages, while stocking up at the grocery store, or at your municipal building.
 If you can’t find anything, contact your police or fire station, or reach out to pastors to find out what efforts they’re making in the community and how you can help.

 If you find that efforts are lacking, put the ball in motion.
 Ask your children what they think would be helpful for your community and work out their ideas as a family.